-Three of Deutsche Wohnen’s 14-storey buildings are currently being refurbished.
-Work on the Stieglitzweg high-rise building has already been completed.
-An interesting eye-catcher was created for the large housing estate: the architects have designed a facade under the motto of ‘Vertical Urbanism – the vertical Gropiusstadt’, which is partly covered with ALUCOBOND® panels reflecting the sun, sky and clouds.
+Deutsche Wohnen is the owner of 16 high-rise buildings in Gropiusstadt, which were extensively refurbished between 2016 and 2021.
+An interesting eye-catcher was created for the large housing estate: the architects have designed an extraordinary facade for the Stieglitzweg high-rise building under the motto of ‘Vertical Urbanism – the vertical Gropiusstadt’.
+This is partly covered with ALUCOBOND® panels reflecting the sun, sky and clouds.
 Less obvious is the fact that much has been done to save energy.
 As a result, less energy is used for heating and carbon dioxide emissions have been reduced.

 A visit to Gropiusstadt